stereobooster/pagefind-instantsearch/README.md

 ## Idea

-Idea is to create InstantSearch adapter for pagefind and build the same demo site as I did for [facets](https://github.com/stereobooster/facets).
+The idea is to create an InstantSearch adapter for [pagefind](https://pagefind.app/) and build the same demo site as I did for [facets](https://github.com/stereobooster/facets).
 This way we can compare "apples to apples".

-In order to do so I wanted to use same Schema as in **facets**:
+To do so I wanted to use the same Schema as in **facets**:

 - [to convert JSON file to pagefind index](/packages/demo/bin/pfis.js)
 - [to convert pagefind response to InstantSearch Hit](/packages/pagefind-instantsearch/src/adaptResponse.ts)

 I started implementation with hardcoded conversion.
-I managed to create working demo.
-But I realized that pagenfind can't be used as general faceted search engine.
+I managed to create a working demo.
+However, I realized that pagefind can't be used as a general faceted search engine.

-### Convertion
+### Type conversion

-pagefind supports only string values, so all values need to be converted to strings before indexing and back to initial type on the client side.
+pagefind supports only string values, so all values need to be converted to strings before indexing and back to the initial type on the client side.

 Indexing: